bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Configuration fields

+#### What are configuration fields?
 Configuration fields are any shipping zone-specific or connection-specific fields that you would like merchants or API users to use when they [connect your app to their store](#how-your-app-will-be-connected-to-a-store).
 For example, configuration fields can include which rates to offer, packaging type, or packing method.
 As shown in the figures, you can choose to have these fields under various tabs in the merchant control panel, such as a connection tab or a settings tab:

 ![FedEx Settings](https://storage.googleapis.com/bigcommerce-production-dev-center/images/FedEx%20Settings.png)

 ![FedEx Connection Settings](https://storage.googleapis.com/bigcommerce-production-dev-center/images/FedEx%20Connection%20Settings.png)

+#### What should you provide BigCommerce?
-If you would like configuration options to be set up for your carrier, please specify the following for each configuration option:
+If you would like configuration options to be set up for your carrier, please specify the following for each configuration option when you [submit your app](#submit-your-app)
-- Label: This is the text that will be displayed on the merchant's UI
+- Label: This is the text that will be displayed on the merchant's UI when they connect
 - Whether or not the configuration option is required
 - Type of configuration option

-These are the types of configuration options that we currently allow:
+These are the types of configuration options that we currently allow, along with :
 - Text
 - Checkbox
 - Select
 - Multi Select
 - Password

-Here are examples of what you can have for each type of configuration option:
+Here are examples of what you would specify for each type of configuration option:

 <!--
 type: tab